GovReady/hyperGRC/README.md

 ## Understanding the compliance-as-code data files

-OpenControl is one of the first attempts at creating a friendly structured standard for representing component to control mappings. hyperGRC reads and writes OpenControl data YAML files, including:
+OpenControl creates readable structured standard for representing component to control mappings. hyperGRC reads and writes OpenControl data YAML files, including:

 * A system `opencontrol.yaml` file which containins metadata about the information technology system and lists the system's components and compliance standards in use.
 * One or more `component.yaml` files which describe components of the information technology system.
 Each component has a name and other metadata and list of control implementations (i.e. control narrative texts).